 Can I form the thin mint cookie dough into logs instead of rolling it out?

-You can, but I prefer to roll the dough out, chill it, then cut out the rounds using a circle cookie cutter.
+You can, but I prefer to roll out the dough, chill it, and then cut out the rounds with a round cookie cutter.
 It gives all the cookies a nice, consistent round shape.

 What size round cookie cutter should I use?

-I used the 1.75″ round cookie cutter, but you can also go as small as a 1.5″ round cookie cutter.
+I used the 1.75-inch round cookie cutter, but you can also use a 1.5-inch round cookie cutter.
 They both come from this awesome set of round cookie cutters I have from Ateco.
 I’ve used them for my Homemade Peppermint Patties recipe as well.
 I highly recommend them!

-Do I need to chill the cookies once they’ve been cut out?
+Do I need to chill the cookie dough rounds once they’ve been cut out?

 No, it’s not necessary, just a recommendation.
 I like to chill mine for 20-30 minutes while I preheat my oven.